CoolGuy158-Git/MusicPlayer/README.md

 ## Features

-Browse and play .mp3 files from the project folder
+- Browse and play .mp3 files from the project folder

-Play / Pause functionality
+- Play / Pause functionality

-Fast Forward and Rewind controls
+- Fast Forward and Rewind controls

-Progress Bar to show the current position of the song
+- Progress Bar to show the current position of the song

-Volume Slider to set the volume to the desired frequency
+- Volume Slider to set the volume to the desired frequency

-Simple and modern CustomTkinter GUI
+- Simple and modern CustomTkinter GUI

-Semi-transparent window for a sleek look
+- Semi-transparent window for a sleek look

-Toggle Dark Mode, Light Mode, or just system
+- Toggle Dark Mode, Light Mode

+- Search feature so you can the song that fits your vibe

 ## Requirements